jjfiv/torch_lstm/README.md

   clf = SequenceClassifier(
       # first argument is the updated DatasetConfig.
       config,
+      # up to you if you want 'cuda'
+      torch.device('cpu'),
       # character-embeddings useful if you have messy data, like, Twitter, or you're doing something where the shape of words matter.
       # Slow if you don't need it.
       char_dim=0,